Io (mythology): Io and Zeus

 In order to exact her revenge, Hera sent a gadfly to sting Io continuously, driving her to wander the world without rest.
 Io eventually crossed the path between the Propontis and the Black Sea, which thus acquired the name Bosporus (meaning ox passage), where she met Prometheus, who had been chained on Mt.
 Caucasus by Zeus.
 Prometheus comforted Io with the information that she would be restored to human form and become the ancestress of the greatest of all heroes, Heracles (Hercules).
 Io escaped across the Ionian Sea to Egypt, where she was restored to human form by Zeus.
 There, she gave birth to Zeus's son Epaphus, and a daughter as well, Keroessa.
 She later married Egyptian king Telegonus.
 Their grandson, Danaus, eventually returned to Greece with his fifty daughters (the Danaids), as recalled in Aeschylus' play The Suppliants.

 The myth of Io must have been well known to Homer, who often calls Hermes Argeiphontes, which is often translated as "Argus-slayer", though this interpretation is disputed by Robert Beekes.
 Walter Burkert notes that the story of Io was told in the ancient epic tradition at least four times of which we have traces: in the Danais, in the Phoronis—Phoroneus founded the cult of Hera, according to Hyginus' Fabulae 274 and 143—in a fragment of the Hesiodic Aigimios, as well as in similarly fragmentary Hesiodic Catalogue of Women.
 A mourning commemoration of Io was observed at the Heraion of Argos into classical times.

 The ancients connected Io with the Moon, and in Aeschylus' Prometheus Bound, where Io encounters Prometheus, she refers to herself as "the horned virgin".
 From her relationship with Phoroneus, as sister (or descendant), Io is sometimes called Phoronis.

-Io at some point landed at Damalis, and the Chalcedonians erected a bronze cow on the spot.
+According to the Dictionary of Greek and Roman Biography and Mythology by William Smith, Io at some point landed at Damalis, and the Chalcedonians erected a bronze cow on the spot.

 Io as Isis

 Lygdus and his wife, Telethusa, were a poor couple living in Crete.
-When Telethusa became pregnant, her husband told her that they can't afford having a daughter, and that they have no other option than to kill the child if it would be a daughter.
-8 months later Io, later in the story mentioned as Isis, came in a vision to Telethusa telling her that she should keep her daughter when it's born and must tell her husband that it's a boy named Iphis.
+When Telethusa becomes pregnant, her husband tells her that they cannot afford to have a daughter, and that they have no other option than to kill the child if it is a daughter.
+Eight months later Io, later in the story mentioned as Isis, comes in a vision to Telethusa telling her that she should keep her daughter when it is born and must tell her husband that it is a boy named Iphis.

 Later in the story, Isis (Io) changes Iphis' sex when she is supposed to marry her fiancée, Ianthe.